 Unless you buy an “unlimited” plan set or a multi-use license you may only build one home from a set of plans.
 Please call to verify if you intend to build more than once.
 Plan licenses are non-transferable and cannot be resold.

+"I design homes for people living lightly on the earth, sustainably and in beauty."
+Francois Levy designs buildings that capture the imagination, express regional beauty and a sense of place.
+His projects reflect their cultural and geographical context, and are accessible and comprehensible to the user rather than obeying a preconceived architectural agenda.
+Levy is particularly passionate about creating projects that eloquently express how we use and conserve energy and water, and inhabit their site.
+All his work - whether in architecture, teaching or research - investigates the intersection of design, technology, and sustainability.
+His architectural projects have attracted regional and national press, including features on HGTV and in magazines such as Dwell, This Old House and Natural Home.
 Levy holds a BA in classics and philosophy from St John's College in Santa Fe, and two Masters degrees from The University of Texas at Austin, one in Architecture and the other in Engineering.
 He has taught digital design and environmental controls courses at UT Austin, UT San Antonio, and St. Edward's University.
 Levy has presented and lectured widely on CAD and BIM (building information modeling).
 He is the author of BIM in Small-Scale Sustainable Design (pictured below), published by Wiley.
 His current areas of research interest are sustainable architecture, BIM, cooling through passive ventilation, and space architecture, on which he has presented at international aerospace conferences.